Embracing Your Inner Child: A Journey Toward Healing and Self-Discovery

 - 6 min read

-Have you ever had one of those moments where you’re like…“Why did I just react like that?”
-Maybe someone didn’t text you back and suddenly your chest gets tight.
+Have you ever had one of those moments where you think, “Why did I just react like that?”
+Maybe someone didn’t text you back, and suddenly your chest gets tight.
+Or you receive a little feedback, and your whole mood drops like a rock.
+Perhaps someone changes plans, and your mind races to thoughts like:

 What Inner Child Healing Actually Means (In Real Life)

-Your inner child is the emotional version of you from earlier years — the part that learned what love felt like, how safe it was to speak up, and what happened when you needed something.
-And your adult coping response is what you do now to protect yourself from feeling that same old pain.
+Your inner child is the emotional version of you from earlier years.
+It’s the part that learned what love felt like, how safe it was to speak up, and what happened when you needed something.
+Your adult coping responses are what you do now to protect yourself from feeling that same old pain.

-Because most of us didn’t become anxious, guarded, controlling, people-pleasing, or emotionally shut down for no reason.
-We became that way because at some point…It worked.
+So, the question isn’t, “Why am I like this?”
+It’s more like, “What did I go through that made this feel necessary?”
+Most of us didn’t become anxious, guarded, controlling, people-pleasing, or emotionally shut down for no reason.
+We became that way because, at some point, it worked.

 Why This Happens (Even If You Had a “Good” Childhood)